jscott7/CSVComparer/README.md

 ## API

-To run from your own C# code:
+To run from your own C# code, first install the CSVComparer packgage from NuGet.org into your project

+The following code will compare two CSV files given their paths.
+The files both contain columns named ABC and DEF which together define uniqueness for each row.

 ```csharp
  # You can either deserialize the comparison definition xml or create your own in code